A Software Tester's Experience

 As the team manager for our QA department at Spiral Scout, I started off my career by just jumping into a project, studying as much as I could, and over time I began to lead others by example because I was doing my job so reliably and effectively.
 Over time I became more recognizable to clients and respected by our development team because my experience, attention to detail, and understanding what the business goals were vs. the development goals were helping make a project launch more smoothly.

-Early in my career, I remember asking a client of ours for their feedback around the testing our team was doing for their project.
+Early in my career, I remember asking a client of ours for their feedback around the QA software testing our team was doing for their project.
 The client awkwardly explained that he couldn’t really evaluate our performance because they had no idea what testing work was going on behind the scenes.
 They were the last to see the final product.
 As much as I wanted to hear positive praise, it made sense the client didn’t really know what to say since our testing team was catching many of the errors before the client even had a chance to see them.
 During the development cycle, the client communicated directly with the project manager and the engineering leads but didn’t really have any direct interactions with members of the testing team.

 Of course, it hurt that the client wasn’t aware of all the hard work I put in to make sure their app was as easy to use as possible and bug-free before it got into their hands.
 I wanted them to know that my skills and contributions were vital to the development process and a big part of why the final product was so seamless.
 My goal was to make sure that the client didn’t see any of these errors and get the right solution for their problem in return.